TomoGuide/TomoGuide.github.io/docs/03-tutorial/03-relion-preprocessing/index.md

 Make sure that CTF is properly estimated by checking the .pdf output.
 If it's not you can change the base settings.

-We recommend to estimate CTF using AreTomo in the next step.

 > **Placeholder CTFFIND4 screenshot**

+We recommend estimating CTF with AreTomo in the next step.

 ## Cleaning the stack